vpayno/exercism-workspace/go/meetup/meetup-doc.md

 import "meetup"
 ```

-Package meetup is used to calculate the days a Meetup meets\.
+Package meetup is used to calculate the days a Meetup meets.

 ## Index